ProTeams-Co/Login-Registration/README.md

 ### 🚀 Introduction
 Welcome to the **Login & Registration Project**!
-This project was developed by **Engineer Abdullah Emad** 🎉 to create a sleek and user-friendly login and registration system.
+This project was developed by **Engineer Abdallah Emad** 🎉 to create a sleek and user-friendly login and registration system.

 ---